bleetube/reddit-export/README.md

 export REDDIT_PASSWORD=
 ```

-Alternatively you can source them separately using your favorite secret store. `env`
-is included as an example of using GNU pass.
+Source them separately using your favorite secret store. [env](env) is included as an example of using GNU pass.

 ## Usage